nEXam-App/nEXam-doc/SRS.md

 #### 3.1.5 Start/Stop Timer

-The estimated time can be count down by a start Timer button.
-As well the Timer can be stopped by another button.
+The estimated time can be counted down by a start Timer button.
+As well, the Timer can be stopped by another button.

 [Start / Stop Timer](https://github.com/nEXam-App/nEXam-doc/blob/7869f8d2f7074c54fab07d40a0b7f2b6814a376a/Use_Case_Specification/use_case_StartStopTimer.md)